Back to all articles

 Understanding the Distinctive Features of Each Triathlon Distance

-As renowned triathlon coach Brett Sutton once said, “The key to a successful triathlon is preparation, preparation, preparation.”
+“The key to a successful triathlon is preparation, preparation, preparation.”

 1. Sprint Triathlon: The Swift Challenge

-2. Olympic Triathlon: The Middle Ground
+2. Olympic Distance Triathlon: The Middle Ground

 3. Ironman Triathlon: The Ultimate Endurance Test